pabloroca/obfuscateapi/README.md

 The list of endpoints or servers that an iOS app have, is restricted information that should not be disclosed, usually developers create that network services definition in a constants file or even worse, in a plist.

-A plist is easily breakable and plain text strings are also (see strings command), so anyone with a minimum of knowledge can get to know how is our network services definition, who leads it prone to attacks.
+A plist is easily breakable and plain text strings are also (see strings command), so anyone with a minimum of knowledge can get to know how is our network services definition, who leaves it prone to attacks.

 So doing like this, is a bad security practice: